 Gnats!
 Have they invaded your home?
 Need to know how to get rid of gnats in the house?
-Read on for this simple, effective, cheap, natural method of exterminating these pests!
+Read on for this simple, effective, cheap, natural method of exterminating these pests: A homemade gnat trap!

 In seasons past it seemed gnats only showed up if we had old bananas, but I guess since we had such a warm winter the bugs (including gnats) are out in full force.
 One thing in our home that attracts gnats is our compost bowl where I throw vegetable scraps before they go out to the compost pile or to the chickens.
 In years past simply moving the bowl outside would get rid of gnats, but this year they are tenacious.
 It doesn’t help that we have a toddler who walks around the house snacking on bananas among other things and leaves nibbles goodness knows where!
 Did you know a single gnat can live for four months in your home?
 Breeding that whole time no less!

-So how do you get rid of gnats?
+So how do you get rid of gnats in the house?
 Here’s an easy, non-toxic way to get rid of gnats in the kitchen for good.
 No more slapping your hands violently at seemingly nothing thanks to this homemade gnat trap.

 Wide mouth Mason jar*

 *It can be any of these sizes, just make sure the mouth is wide and you’ll have better results.
-If all you have is the smaller type of mouth, it will work too (see pics), it’s just that the wider mouth provides more surface area and will catch more gnats per trap.
+If all you have is the smaller type of mouth, it will work too (see pics), it’s just that the wider mouth provides more surface area and you homemade gnat trap will catch more gnats per trap.

 Rubber band (optional)